sxxxhjjj/666/README.md

 function GetFarmCandidateMobs(forceRefresh)
     local source = GetCachedLivingMobs(forceRefresh == true)
     local useJeffreyAvoid = IsFarmJeffreyAvoidActive and IsFarmJeffreyAvoidActive()

     if FarmTargetMode ~= "Astro Holdout Mode" and not useJeffreyAvoid then return source
     end

     local filtered = {}
-    local range = GetFarmTargetDangerRange and GetFarmTargetDangerRange() or (GetFarmJeffreyAvoidRange and GetFarmJeffreyAvoidRange() or DarkDimensionJeffreyAvoidRange) for _, mob in ipairs(source) do
+    local range = GetFarmTargetDangerRange and GetFarmTargetDangerRange() or (GetFarmJeffreyAvoidRange and GetFarmJeffreyAvoidRange() or DarkDimensionJeffreyAvoidRange)

+    for _, mob in ipairs(source) do
         if IsFarmMobAllowedByMode(mob) then
             if useJeffreyAvoid and IsMobBlockedByJeffrey(mob, range) then
-            else
+                -- Skip mobs standing inside Jeffrey danger range.
+If every mob is unsafe, the farm loop uses an escape fallback. else
                 table.insert(filtered, mob)
             end
         end
     end

     return filtered
 end

 function GetNearestMob()
     if RefreshCombatCharacter then RefreshCombatCharacter() end
-    if not HumanoidRootPart then return nil end local nearestMob, nearestDist = nil, math.huge
+    if not HumanoidRootPart then return nil end

+    local nearestMob, nearestDist = nil, math.huge
     for _, mob in ipairs(GetFarmCandidateMobs(false)) do
         local mobRoot = mob:FindFirstChild("HumanoidRootPart")